lmjin/marketplace-dapp/README.md

 3. Run ganache-cli in terminal
 4. Open another terminal, navigate to root directory of the project and run 'truffle compile' and 'truffle migrate'
 5. To test run 'truffle test'
-6. To run UI run, take mnemonic seed phrase and create account in meta mask, and run 'npm run dev' in terminal
+6. To run UI run, take mnemonic seed phrase and create account in meta mask (running on localhost:8545), and run 'npm run dev' in terminal

 ## Project Requirements
   - Truffle project